 - Type 2 Diabetes

 When the adrenal glands spike cortisol in response to stress you deplete your magnesium!
 What if you never address your level of stress?
-(Hormone Imbalances for days…) In a 2020 study out of the Journal of Nutrients – we now know that stress could increase magnesium deficiency; and in turn, magnesium deficiency could enhance the body’s susceptibility to stress, resulting in a magnesium and stress vicious cycle.
+(Hormone Imbalances for days…) In a 2020 study out of the Journal of Nutrients – we now know that stress could increase magnesium deficiency; and in turn, that deficiency could enhance the body’s susceptibility to stress, resulting in a vicious cycle.
 Below is more research.

 - Magnesium Lowers Stress by REDUCING HPA-Axis Activity.